When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 I Create Mental Space by Writing Things Down

 When my head feels crowded, I don’t trust it to hold everything.
+I write.
+Not neatly.
+Not perfectly.
+Just honestly.

 My quick brain-dump habit:

-I write everything that’s bothering me
+I write everything that’s bothering me.

-I don’t organise or judge it
+I don’t organize or judge it.

-I simply get it out of my head
+I simply get it out of my head.

+This instantly creates space.
 Once thoughts are on paper, they feel lighter and more manageable.

 I Step Away from Screens (Even Briefly)

 When I’m overwhelmed, screens make it worse — even if I’m not aware of it.
+So I consciously step away:

-No phone for 5–10 minutes
+No phone for 5–10 minutes.

-No notifications
+No notifications.

-No scrolling
+No scrolling.

 Instead, I:

-Look outside
+Look outside.

-Wash my face
+Wash my face.

-Sit quietly
+Sit quietly.

-Take a short walk
+Take a short walk.

 This reset often brings more calm than expected.